TheRenegadeCoder/sample-programs-website/docs/projects/fibonacci/python/index.md

 ---
+authors:
+- shubhragupta-code
+featured-image: fibonacci-in-every-language.jpg
+last-modified: 2020-10-13
+layout: default
+tags:
+- python
+- fibonacci
 title: Fibonacci in Python
-layout: default
-last-modified: 2020-10-13
-featured-image: fibonacci-in-every-language.jpg
-tags: [python, fibonacci]
-authors: [shubhragupta-code]

 ---

 Welcome to the [Fibonacci](https://sampleprograms.io/projects/fibonacci) in [Python](https://sampleprograms.io/languages/python) page!
 Here, you'll find the source code for this program as well as a description of how the program works.